SanseroGames/adventofcode/2019/README.md

 language cannot read from standard in and it does not support arrays, so encoding 15000 numbers in an integer is not feasable.

+### Day 10

+Solving the challenge in spreadsheet formulas is painfull.
+Especially if you have to copy paste formulas and make sure the references are still correct.
+Also array functions are weird and there are no loops.